 Potential disadvantages concern possible lack of expertise of the teacher-researcher, the limited validity and reliability of results obtained in such conditions, together with a possible waste of resources.
-However, a powerful coalition is building up against the perceived irrelevance of much academic educational research (Hargreaves 1996), and action research offers a way of addressing practical concerns.
+However, a powerful coalition is building up over the years against the perceived irrelevance of much academic educational research (Hargreaves 1996), and some form of action research offers a way of addressing practical concerns.